KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

 ```

 - It is possible to do a minimal installation of the TrilinosApplication only using the Epetra package.
-Other packages can be disable with the following flags:
+Other packages can be disabled with the following flags:
 ```bash
 -DTRILINOS_EXCLUDE_ML_SOLVER=ON  # exclude the interface to the Trilinos ML solver package -DTRILINOS_EXCLUDE_AZTEC_SOLVER=ON  # exclude solvers from the Trilinos AztecOO package